 - A state or federally chartered credit union

-- Licensed or registered under the Michigan Mortgage Lenders and Servicers Licensing Act
+- Licensed under the Michigan Mortgage Lenders and Servicers Licensing Act

 Eligible lenders must meet ALL of the following criteria: